-Investors who are new to the business of being residential landlords would be best advised to acquaint themselves with the rules concerning security deposits, particularly since the Property Code declares that a landlord is presumed to be acting in bad faith if an accounting is not timely and properly given for these funds.
-“Bad faith” in this context triggers a $100 statutory penalty and the recovery by the tenant of treble damages plus attorney’s fees—and, of course, whenever a law provides for the award of attorney’s fees, the door is opened to contingent-fee arrangements.
-This means that the usual cost-benefit analysis which potential plaintiffs must perform (Is this litigation going to be worth the expense?) does not apply.
-An aggrieved tenant may pursue an investor at no cost to himself.
-He is even granted the equivalent of preferred creditor status: “The tenant’s claim to the security deposit takes priority over the claim of any creditor of the landlord, including a trustee in bankruptcy.”
-Tex.
+Real estate investors who are new to being residential landlords are advised to acquaint themselves with rules concerning security deposits, particularly since the Property Code declares that a landlord is presumed to be acting in bad faith if an accounting is not timely and properly given for these funds.
+Bad faith in this context triggers a $100 statutory penalty and the recovery by the tenant of treble damages plus attorney’s fees.
+And, of course, whenever a law provides for the award of attorney’s fees, the door is opened to contingent-fee arrangements with plaintiffs’ attorneys.
+An aggrieved tenant may pursue an investor at no cost to himself and is even granted the equivalent of preferred creditor status: “The tenant’s claim to the security deposit takes priority over the claim of any creditor of the landlord, including a trustee in bankruptcy” (Prop.
+Code Sec.
+92.103(c)).

 Prop.
-Code § 92.103(c).

-§ 92.103.
+Code Sec.
+92.103.
 OBLIGATION TO REFUND

 (a) Except as provided by Section 92.107 [failure by tenant to give a written statement of forwarding address], the landlord shall refund a security deposit to the tenant on or before the 30th day after the date the tenant surrenders the premises.

-§ 92.104.
+Prop.
+Code Sec.
+92.104.
 RETENTION OF SECURITY DEPOSIT; ACCOUNTING

 (a) Before returning a security deposit, the landlord may deduct from the deposit damages and charges for which tenant is legally liable under the lease or as a result of breaching the lease.